thestackcollective/front-end-curriculum/lessons/module-1/archive/git-and-github-part1.md

 #### Create a new directory

-In your terminal, change into a directory where you can add Turing related exercises.
+In your terminal, change into a directory where you can add TheStackCollective related exercises.
 Once you are in that directory, create a new directory called `git-intro`.
 Change into that directory.

 Just to confirm we are starting from scratch, run the command `ls -la`.
 This will print out a list of files or directories nested within our current directory.
 At this time you should only see `./` and `../`.